modm-io/modm/TESTING.md

 ## Manual Integration Tests

-xpcc is the major platform for all programming efforts of the Robot Association Aachen (Roboterclub Aachen, RCA) at RWTH Aachen University.
-Some parts of xpcc run on real robots in real competitions.
+modm is the major platform for all programming efforts of the Robot Association Aachen (Roboterclub Aachen, RCA) at RWTH Aachen University.
+Some parts of modm run on real robots in real competitions.
 The maturity of these parts at least for RCA's hardware can be expected to be very high.
 This includes

-* the xpcc communication protocol
+* the modm communication protocol
 * the target platforms used in the specific season, e.g.
   * STM32F407 in seasons 2014ff, but only under very specific test conditions, e.g.
     * external 8 MHz oscillator